regolith-linux/regolith-linux.github.io/index.md

 <sub>If you encounter errors during step 2, please refer to the [troubleshooting page]({% link troubleshooting.md %}) for help.</sub>

+<sub>If `add-apt-repository` is not installed, you may have to install `software-properties-common`.
+See [this stack overflow page](https://askubuntu.com/questions/493460/how-to-install-add-apt-repository-using-the-terminal) for more detail.</sub>

 #### Uninstalling Regolith

 To remove the Regolith Desktop from your existing Ubuntu system, first remove the package: `sudo apt remove regolith-desktop`.
 Then remove the package archive reference: `sudo add-apt-repository --remove ppa:kgilmer/regolith-stable`.
 After a reboot your system should be back to it's previous state.